prooph/service-bus/docs/message_bus.md

 When all plugins are informed about the error and no one has unset the exception the message bus throws a Prooph\ServiceBus\Exception\MessageDispatchException to inform the outside world about the error.

+Note: The query bus has another additional priority `PRIORITY_PROMISE_REJECT` which is used to reject the promise in case of an exception during the finalize event.
+If you want to remove the exception with a listener, you need to add your listener with a higher priority than that.

 ## Migration from v5

 ### Events & Priorities